 When a global speciality chemicals and sustainable technologies organisation needed a safe fume cupboard solution to manage high heat loads it turned to Clean Air.
 The specialist in containment, fume cupboards and extract systems designed customised high heat load fume cupboards for Johnson Matthey’s Technology Centre in Reading, UK.
-These bespoke fume cupboards exceeded the proposed Band 1 requirements for BS EN 14175 Parts 3 and 6.
+These bespoke fume cupboards exceeded the requirements for BS EN 14175 Parts 3, 6 and 7.

 The analytical team at the Johnson Matthey Technology Centre regularly prepares samples using strong acids to achieve dissolution and enable precise and accurate determination of the sample composition.
 Large industrial hot plates are located in their fume cupboards and the heat from these disturbs the airflow in a standard fume cupboard, compromising containment.